birintsev/Pulsar/readme.md

  application properties names with theirs description in `ua.edu.sumdu.elit.in71.tss2020t3.pulsar.core.ApplicationPropertiesNames`.

+ For now, the application configured to use PostgreSQL database.
+ Before launching the application, make sure you have created an extension `uuid-ossp` by  running the following statement:
+ `create extension if not exists "uuid-ossp"`.
+If the extension is not available on the DB schema validation, an exception will be thrown.

 ##Used software

  Here is a list of programms/3d parties libraries that were used: